antonybenny516/Enernova-EnergySolutions/README.md

-# Enernova-EnergySolutions is satic website.
+# Enernova-EnergySolutions is a satic website.
 Technologies used HTML, CSS, Bootstrap